AstroNvim/docs/versioned_docs/version-3.29.0/Basic Usage/walkthough.md

 ### Debugging

-To use the debugger you can press `Space` + `D` to see the available bindings and options
+To use the debugger you can press `Space` + `d` to see the available bindings and options

 ### Telescope search